e-Procurement Software Solutions

 - Openness: In contrast to transparency, openness refers to the ability to request and receive information from actors within the supply chain.

-- Fairness: In procurement, fairness is practiced by upholding equality for all parties involved and the absence of favoritism within social and economic relations.
+- Fairness: Fairness in procurement is upholding equality for all parties involved and the absence of favoritism within social and economic relations.

-- Competition: Similar to fairness, competition is an assurance that all participating in the procurement process have equal opportunity and access among vendors.
+- Competition: Competition, similar to fairness, is an assurance that all participating in the procurement process have equal opportunity and access among vendors.
 Essentially, with competition in procurement, any vendor making a similar bid would be equally considered.

 - Availability: Vendor availability is the responsiveness of vendors/suppliers when problems arise or in case of emergency.